Neverland3124/Neverland3124/README.md

 - 🌱 I’m currently learning Cyper Security and Game Engine
 - ✨ I had learned C, Java, Python, SQL, HTML, CSS, Javascript, NodeJs, React, Docker, Jira ...
 - 🚀 I am responsible and hardworking
-- 👯 I’m looking to participate more in class and learn more knowledge
+- 👯 I’m looking to have a healthier life and learn more knowledge
-- 🥅 2023 Goals: work hard in GM, have more exercises
+- 🥅 2023 Goals: work hard in GM, have more exercises, cutting, learn DBMS
-- ⚡ About myself: I like to play APEX, The Witcher 3, Hearthstone, God of War, Hit Man 3, Don't Starve...
+- ⚡ About myself: I like to play APEX, The Witcher 3, Hearthstone, Slay the Spire, Baldur's Gate 3, Don't Starve...

 ## Connect with me: